bgrusnak/mql/README.md

 MQL
 =======
-An OTP library to translate a SQL-like query in a MongoDB query.
+An OTP library to translate an SQL-like query into a MongoDB query.
 Based on idea by https://github.com/hachreak/mongoql

-Examples
+Example
 --------

 E.g.